We’ll take you through each of the following points in-depth, but if you’re ready to make a Destiny 2 clan right now, simply follow the steps below.

 Look, I’m going to level with you.
 Despite the fact that I’ve invested literally hundreds of hours into Destiny since the series first launched back in 2014, I still consider myself a fairly casual player.

 When I play, I’m not interested in dominating at PVP or being one of the very first players to finish the new raid.
 I’ll leave that kind of power gaming to the members of our community.
 That means that trying to join up with a dedicated existing clan hasn’t ever really been a priority for me.
+That’s why I’ve covered joining a Destiny 2 clan in a separate article.

 Instead, I really just want to explore the solar system with my close friends and maybe try our hands at raiding.
 That’s why we created our own clan.